rschristopher/rschristopher.github.io/src/pow/sovereignty/level-3.md

 # Level 3: Small Farms

 A mining farm is a dedicated operation to produce and harvest hashrate -- transforming raw electricity into computational power that secures Bitcoin's network.
-With a mining farm, you convert energy into hashrate, enforcing the protocol's rules, and claim a larger stake in the zero-sum game of proof-of-work hashing.
+With a mining farm, you convert energy into hashrate, enforcing the Bitcoin's rules, and claim a larger stake in the zero-sum game of proof-of-work hashing.